nantr0nic/sfml3-game-template/README.md

 I've also learned some fun acronyms like "YAGNI" so I am also trying to balance the above goal with the practice of not over-engineering solutions to problems I don't have yet.
 Granted, the purpose of this project is to learn architectural patterns SO there might/will probably be some "overkill" stuff.

+### Examples
+Projects made with this template:

+* [Breakdown](https://github.com/nantr0nic/breakdown) - A breakout game where the bricks begin to descend.

 ## Features
 ### Architecture